 |Director||Mrs. Heather Nix|

 |Academic Records Specialist||Ms. LaSonya Toney|

-The Office of Immigration and International Admissions at the University of South Alabama is responsible for the processing of applications for admission submitted by non-citizens and immigration compliance for those students and foreign national scholars, faculty, and staff associated with the University.
-The University of South Alabama does not discriminate on the basis of age, sex, race, color, religion or national origin.
+The Office of International Admissions and Student Programs at the University of South Alabama is responsible for the processing of applications for admission submitted by non-citizens The University of South Alabama does not discriminate on the basis of age, sex, race, color, religion or national origin.
 These provisions also apply to disabled individuals pursuant to current federal and state regulations subject to reasonable standards of admission and employment.

-The Office of Immigration and International Admissions processes all non-citizen applications for admission to undergraduate and graduate programs at the University of South Alabama.
-Inquiries about admission for non-citizens should be addressed to the Office of Immigration and International Admissions, 390 Alumni Circle, Meisler Hall, Suite 2200, University of South Alabama, Mobile, Alabama 36688-0002, or e-mail at email@example.com.
-For specific International Admissions policies and procedure, please visit http://www.southalabama.edu/departments/international.
+The Office of International Admissions and Student Programs processes all non-citizen applications for admission to undergraduate and graduate programs at the University of South Alabama.
+Inquiries about admission for non-citizens should be addressed to the Office of International Admissions and Student Programs, 390 Student Center Circle, Meisler Hall, Suite 2200, University of South Alabama, Mobile, Alabama 36688-0002, or e-mail at email@example.com.
+For specific International Admissions policies and procedure, please visit https://www.southalabama.edu/departments/international.